 Perception Definition: A perception is a belief held by a person, or many people, based upon how they see the world around them.

-Gestalt Principle Definition: The Gestalt School of Psychology was led by Max Wertheimer in Germany.
+What are Gestalt Principles?
+The Gestalt School of Psychology was led by Max Wertheimer in Germany.
 This school was set up to help develop theories which could be used to make visual perceptions.

 Figure and Ground